fiberseq/fiberseq-smk/README.md

 # TODO
 - [ ] Add a pipeline version to the bam header (git commit).
-- [ ] Add env version to the output somewhere.
+- [ ] Add env version to the output.